Alchemist7534/Alchemist/README.md

 # Alchemist
-This is a repo for start.ng assignments
+This is the repo for start.ng assignments.